 Have you ever asked yourself that question?
 Most people have not and the answer to that question has a great impact upon relationships.
-My wife Laurie, introduced me to a best selling book called “The 5 Languages of Love” by Gary Chapman and it opened my eyes to the evidence that I was not consciously aware of.
+My wife, Laurie, introduced me to a best selling book called “The 5 Languages of Love” by Gary Chapman.
+This book opened my eyes to the evidences that I was not consciously aware of.
 They are:

 - Physical Touch such as a hug, a hand on the shoulder, cuddling, sex.
 For people who use Touch as their primary love language, not being touched can feel like punishment, and getting pushed, slapped, hit, or sexually abused can be especially traumatic.